PennyLaneAI/pennylane-cirq/doc/devices/pasqal.rst

     dev = qml.device("cirq.pasqal", wires=2, control_radius=1.5)

 This device can then be used just like other devices for the definition and evaluation of QNodes within PennyLane.

-The Pasqal device supports the unique features of Pasqal's quantum computing hardware provided via Cirq, namely the ``ThreeDQubit`` and the notion of a ``control_radius``.
+The Pasqal device supports unique features of Pasqal's quantum computing hardware provided via Cirq, namely the ``ThreeDQubit`` and the notion of a ``control_radius``.

 .. code-block:: python